isomerpages/moe-ast-elis/_learning-opportunities/PLPs@School/Teaching Oracy (Primary).md

 speaking and representing, and oral interaction; and</p>
 </li>
 <li>
+<p>design formative assessment tasks to monitor and support students’ progress
-<p>assess listening and viewing, speaking and representing, and oral interaction.</p>
+in listening and viewing, speaking and representing, and oral interaction.</p>
 </li>
 </ul>
 <h3>Target Participants</h3>
-<p>EL Key Personnel, Teacher Leaders and Teachers at the primary level</p>
+<p>EL KP, TLs and Teachers</p>